Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Numerical Experiments

+{Hence, at all AIRGA iterations instead of solving five linear systems, we solve seven linear systems.
+This is acceptable because this gives us a stable MOR algorithm.
+Sometimes, use of recycle space accelerates the convergence of all linear systems in-turn offsetting this extra cost.
+We demonstrate this behaviour in the next example.}

-First, let us look at the remaining assumptions for backward stability of the AIRGA algorithm (see Theorem \ref{Tm_Stability}).
-For all expansion points, $L(s)$ is invertible and $\|L(s)^{-1}\|_{H_\infty}$ is less than one.
-E.g., for the initial set of expansion points, $\|L(s)^{-1}\|_{H_\infty}$ is $2.68 \times 10^{-02}$.
-Finally, $\|Z\|_2$, at the end of the first AIRGA iteration, for the RCG stopping tolerance of $10^{-10}$ and $10^{-14}$ is $ 8.59 \times 10^{-01}$ and $ 1.27 \times 10^{-04}$, respectively, both of which are also less than one.
+{Next, we analyze the assumptions (c) and (d) of Theorem 2}.
+For all expansion points, $A(s)$ is invertible and $\|A(s)^{-1}\|_{H_\infty}$ is less than one.
+E.g., for the initial set of expansion points, $\|A(s)^{-1}\|_{H_\infty}$ is $2.68 \times 10^{-02}$.
+Finally, $\|Z\|_2$, at the end of the first AIRGA iteration, for the RCG stopping tolerance of {$10^{-02}$ and $10^{-08}$ is $0.28$ and $ 0.06$,} respectively, both of which are also less than one \footnote{{Our ${\mathbf{X}}$ while solving (\ref{eq:Orth_X}) using (\ref{eq:Z_svd}) is full rank i.e. 8 here.}}.
 These values are less than one at the end of all the other AIRGA iterations as well.
 The condition number for our problem, as defined in (\ref{eq:cond_num_prob}), is $8.63 \times 10^{-02}$.
-This shows that the one dimensional beam model is well-conditioned.
+This shows that the one dimensional beam model is well-conditioned. {As earlier, we still use the SPAI preconditioner for better acceleration.}

-The accuracy results are given in Fig. \ref{fig:acc_ana_beam} and Table \ref{tab:accuracy_anl}.
-In Fig. \ref{fig:acc_ana_beam}, we have the accuracy of the reduced system $\left(||\hat{H}(s)-\tilde{\hat{H}}(s)||_{H_2}\right)$ on the y-axis and the AIRGA iterations on the x-axis.
-Here, the dotted line corresponds to the RCG stopping tolerance of $10^{-10}$ while the solid line corresponds to the RCG stopping tolerance of $10^{-14}$.
+The accuracy results are given in Fig. \ref{fig:acc_ana_beam}. {We use the following settings: expansion points $s_i = 2 \pi f$, where frequency $f$ vector consists of equally spaced twenty points between $25$ and $250$.} In Fig. \ref{fig:acc_ana_beam}, we have the accuracy of the reduced system $\left(\|\hat{H}(s)-\tilde{\hat{H}}(s)\|_{H_2}\right)$ on the y-axis and the AIRGA iterations on the x-axis.
+Here, the dotted line corresponds to the RCG stopping tolerance of {$10^{-02}$} while the solid line corresponds to the RCG stopping tolerance of {$10^{-08}$}.
 From Fig. \ref{fig:acc_ana_beam}, it is evident that we get a more accurate reduced system as we solve the linear systems more accurately (dotted line is above the solid one at all the AIRGA iterations).

-Table \ref{tab:accuracy_anl} gives the corresponding data.
+{In Table \ref{tab:accuracy_anl}, we give the accuracy results corresponding to each AIRGA iterations.
 The AIRGA algorithm gets more consistent as it converges to ideal expansion points.
-Hence, from AIRGA iteration 3 to 5, the accuracy of the reduced system for the RCG stopping tolerance of $10^{-14}$ is visibly better than the accuracy of the reduced system for the RCG stopping tolerance of $10^{-10}$.
+Hence, the accuracy of the reduced system for the RCG stopping tolerance of $10^{-08}$ is visibly better than the accuracy of the reduced system for the RCG stopping tolerance of $10^{-02}$. }